livegnik/2way-design/2WAY High-Level Design.md

 {
   "object": "attribute",
   "signing_key": "user_public_key",
-  "app_id": "2WAY, Contacts",
+  "app_id": "twoway, connections",
   "attribute_type": "name",
   "attribute_value": "Alice",
   "vote": "1",
 }
 ```

-Here, the "app_id" serves as the identifier for the frontend application, "2WAY," along with one of the application's sub-IDs, "Contacts."
+Here, the "app_id" serves as the identifier for the frontend application, "twoway", along with one of the application's sub-IDs, "connections".
 The backend uses this information to determine where to store the data.
 The attribute's key-value pair is defined as "name" for type, and "Alice" as its value.
 The vote is boolean.
 The value of "1" signifies that the object is relevant, whereas the value "0" indicates that the object is not relevant (any longer).
-When the latest version of an object contains the value "0" for "vote," the object is disregarded during future queries, unless specifically requested.
+When the latest version of an object contains the value "0" for "vote", the object is disregarded during future queries, unless specifically requested.
 The latest version of an object is the one returned when queried for, by default.

 After the Object Manager receives a new object from the frontend application, the process starts that enables the creation of various object types within the system by authorized users.
 The newly created attribute is linked to the user's public key through an edge.
 This edge does not have to be stored as a separate Edge object, as the public key is also stored as an attribute (node within the graph), and the newly created attribute contains the signer's public key and signature.
 The message is signed by being passed to the Key Manager, that runs on the backend as well.
 This is where all key-management takes place, in an automated fashion.